 3. Influencer marketing

 Influencer marketing reaches audiences through voices they already trust.
-The category passed $32 billion in annual spend and continues to climb, which tells you buyers respond to it.
+The category passed $32 billion in annual spend in 2025 and continues to climb, which tells you buyers respond to it.
 A recommendation from a creator an audience follows carries weight a brand ad cannot match.

 This channel rewards smaller businesses and challenger brands.
 You borrow an established audience instead of building one from zero, and you pay for access rather than for a full production campaign.
 Match the creator's audience to your buyer, agree on clear deliverables, and measure with tracked links or codes so you know what the partnership returned.